New Expense

 If a meeting/meet-up includes 5 or more GitLab Team Members meeting in person, please follow these protocols:

-All GitLab attendees must test negative on a rapid at-home Antigen test for COVID-19 prior to travel, and again each day of the event prior to meeting with team members.
-If you have been exposed to Covid within 10 days of travel, tested positive for Covid, or if you are symptomatic, please do not travel regardless of test results.
+All GitLab attendees must test negative for COVID-19, three days prior to travel, and again each day of the event prior to meeting with team members.

 The cost of the test kits are often covered by medical insurance.
 In the event that the tests aren't covered by your insurance plan, you may expense the cost of the Antigen tests required during business travel.
 If you are attending a large event, please check with your event facilitator who may have tests available at discounted/bulk prices.